IMIO/docker-authentic/README.md

-This repo is used to package [authenitc](https://authentic2.readthedocs.io/en/stable/) single sign on app.
+This repo is used to package [authenitc](https://authentic2.readthedocs.io/en/stable/) single sign on app (SSO).
 Authentic app is developped by [entr'ouvert](https://www.entrouvert.com).

 It's a docker-compose based project to allow locally usage of authentic project.